google-research/graph-attribution/README.md

 ## Quickstart

-A code snippet that demonstrastes how to evaluate an attribution is:
+A code snippet that demonstrastes how to create an attribution on a graph:
 ```python
 import graph_attribution as gatt